Dr Thomas Webb

 He is available for media interviews.
-I’ve previously been featured on national and regional media, including BBC 5 Live, SkySports, TalkSport, the Times, the Telegraph and the Guardian.
+He has previously been featured on national and regional media, including BBC 5 Live, SkySports, TalkSport, the Times, the Telegraph and the Guardian.

 Dr Tom Webb is Course Leader for the MSc Sports Management and a Senior Lecturer in Sports Management and Development.
-Tom is a member of the editorial board for Managing Sport and Leisure, Soccer & Society and the Football Collective, a regular reviewer of articles for a wide variety of academic journals and a Senior Fellow of the Higher Education Academy.
+Tom is an Associate Editor for Managing Sport and Leisure, a member of the Editorial Board for Soccer & Society and the Football Collective, a regular reviewer of articles for a wide variety of academic journals and a Senior Fellow of the Higher Education Academy.

 Prior to joining the University of Portsmouth in 2009 Tom had over five years experience working within the Sports Management and Sports Development sector.

 This research focus has extended to consider other sports such as Rugby Union, Rugby League and Cricket, all of which have generated very strong national media coverage on topics such as the erosion of values in sport.